Strength in Size

 Our Investment Beliefs

-3) Diversification of risky assets, both within and across asset classes, reduces the volatility of asset returns, both in absolute terms and relative to liabilities.
+5) Diversification of risk assets, both within and across asset classes, reduces the variability of returns, both in absolute terms and relative to liabilities.

-6) The real world is complex; judgement and qualitative research are at least as important as quantitative analysis.
+6) The real world is complex; judgement and qualitative research are important alongside quantitative analysis.

-8) Good trustee governance improves the quality of investment decision-making.
+9) Good governance improves the quality of investment decision-making.
+Transparency is an important enabler for good governance.